 You could argue that the physical and mental changes that occur during menopause aren't really "symptoms."
 The term is usually associated with a disease, which menopause is not.
 Also, it is often hard to say which changes are a direct result of a drop in hormone levels and which are natural consequences of aging.
 Some of the symptoms overlap or have a cascade effect.
 For example, vaginal dryness may contribute to a lower sex drive, and frequent nighttime hot flashes may be a factor in insomnia.

-A 2005 report from the Agency of Healthcare Research and Quality concluded that hot flashes and vaginal dryness are the two symptoms most frequently linked with menopause.
-The report, which included data from 48 different studies, found that other symptoms commonly attributed to menopause, such as sleep disturbances, urinary complaints, sexual dysfunction, mood changes, and quality of life, are not consistently associated with the hormone changes seen with menopause transition.
+Hot flashes and vaginal dryness are the two symptoms most frequently linked with menopause.
+Other symptoms associated with menopause include sleep disturbances, urinary complaints, sexual dysfunction, mood changes, and quality of life.
+However, these symptoms don't consistently correlate with the hormone changes seen with menopause transition.

 Also called vasomotor symptoms, hot flashes may begin in perimenopause, or they may not start until after the last menstrual period has occurred.
 On average, they last three to five years and are usually worse during the year following the last menstrual period.
 For some women they go on indefinitely.

 Hot flashes probably begin in the hypothalamus, a part of the brain that controls body temperature.
 For reasons that remain elusive, the thermostat in a midlife woman's body is suddenly reset at a temperature lower than normal.
 The hot flash is the body's way of cooling itself, like the way a refrigerator kicks on when you open the door on a hot day.

 Hot flashes can be extremely troubling for the 15% of women who have the most severe form.
 Women who have had surgical menopause or those who are taking tamoxifen to prevent breast cancer are often in this unfortunate group.